Frequently Asked Questions

 Generally a rebate check will be mailed within 4 to 6 weeks.
 If your application is selected for verification, rebate processing may take additional time.

-- Please visit Using Energy Wisely.
+- You can also visit Energy Savings Tips.
 There, you can take a room-by-room assessment of your energy use with our Energy-Wise Checklist and see how well you’re managing your energy use by taking our Energy IQ test.
 Our Home Energy Use Guide will tell how much energy your current appliances require.